DDonts/test_exercise/README.md

 #### Get cases by optional condition
-Getting list of user's cases.
+Getting list of user's cases by access_token of user.
 Also you can provide optional fields(status or end_time) to filter by them.

     URL: http://{{server_url}}/case
     METHOD: GET